marlin-codes/marlin-codes/README.md

 I am currently a Postdoctoral researcher at Yale University.
 Before that, I obtained my Ph.D. from The Chinese University of Hong Kong.

-My research interests are mainly in machine learning and data mining.
+My research interests are mainly in geometric machine learning and data mining.
 Recently, I have been working on the following topics, including
 - Hyperbolic Geometry
 - Representation Learning
 - Transformers